University of Greenwich (Room 10_B0006)

 Waterman’s video and photographic works have been exhibited and screened extensively since 1996, including Wolverhampton Art Gallery, Oriel Davies Gallery, Newtown, Wales, Pitzhanger Manor House and Gallery, London, CCA, Glasgow, Aesthetica Short Film Festival, York, and Moviemento, Berlin, Germany.
 Her work is held in public collections including The National Art Library at the V&A, London; John M. Flaxman Library at The School of Art Institute of Chicago and the Yale Center for British Art, New York.
 She is a sessional lecturer at Ravensbourne, London and UCA, Rochester.

-Sally will be discussing her ‘Keep Smiling’ (2015) and ‘So Cheerio For Now’ (2016) videos from the ‘Letters Home’ project, which is on show in the Stephen Lawrence Gallery.
+Sally presented her ‘Keep Smiling’ (2015) and ‘So Cheerio For Now’ (2016) videos from the ‘Letters Home’ project, which is on show in the Stephen Lawrence Gallery.
 These works reflect upon the role of analogue photography and traditional letter writing through a re-staging of the self as a student in the early 1990’s, drawing upon the diaries and letters of Sylvia Plath, alongside letters from her Grandparents and family snapshots.